quietlychris/nav_and_whimsy/documentation/README.md

 my own abilities.

 #### What Nav_and_Whimsy Is At The Moment
-At the moment is currently May 2018.
+At the moment is currently June 2018.
 This is a side-project, so updates will likely be irregular, and a fair amount of development happens without being pushed to the GitHub repo.
 It is _NOT_ ready for use.
 The core mechanics are still being developed, and the visualization back-end is extremely simple.